wwt/devasc-data-formats/docs/index.md

-# DEVASC Data Encoding Formats Hands-On
+# DEVASC Data Encoding Formats Hands-On Lab Guide

 ## :fontawesome-solid-laptop-code: Overview

 When we automate to IT systems, we get the fantastic benefit of _not_ having to either copy and paste configuration changes to dozens (maybe hundreds) of different systems or repeat the same click, click, click, click, click-through-the-UI marathon over, and over, and over..._every single time_ there's a need to make a bulk change :rage:.
 To automate these sorts of workflows, it's important that we learn to write some form of automation-specific code.
 To make that possible, it's essential that we know how to read and write the **data structures** that our code sends to and receives from the systems we automate.

+This guide will walk you through some hands-on exercises which help teach and practice and give you a place to practice using various **data encoding formats** with Python.
+You'll get the most from these exercises if you have at least a little bit of exposure to Python fundamentals although we put the step-by-step directions together in a way that welcomes all experience levels.

 ---